-First, let’s review Traditional Long-Term Care Insurance.
-Traditional Long-Term Care Insurance is still the primary way people address extended care.
+First, let's review Traditional Long-Term Care Insurance.
+Traditional Long-Term Care Insurance is still the primary way people address extended health care.
 Most states have partnership plans which provide additional dollar-for-dollar asset protection.
-These insurance policies are very affordable if purchased younger when your health is much better.
+These insurance policies are very affordable if purchased younger when your health is usually much better.

 For example, a healthy married 50-year-old male could obtain a partnership certified policy in Colorado, featuring $4000 a month with an initial $150,000 growing by 3% compounded for life would run about $130 a month with a major company.

 Premiums are intended to remain level.
 Some companies have had approved increases on older "legacy" policies priced decades ago prior to rate stabilization rules and record low-interest rates.
-Today, any increase must be approved by the state’s insurance department and must impact a class of people, not an individual.
+Today, any increase must be approved by the state's insurance department and must impact a class of people, not an individual.

 “Interest rates or investment return is vitally important.”

 “Years ago, when interest rates were higher, an insurance company easily assumed a five percent interest rate when it priced policy for a 55-year-old.
 If the actual interest rate was closer to say one percent and assuming every other actuarial assumption was correct, they would need a 50 percent or greater premium increase to pay out future claims.”Jesse Slome, Executive Director for the American Association for Long-term Care Insurance (AALTCI)

-Today Long-Term Care Insurance policies are priced for the low-interest rate environment.
+Today Long-Term Care Insurance policies are priced for the low-interest-rate environment we have been experiencing.
 Also, experts say underwriting criteria is much more conservative than 20 years ago.
 For consumers today, this is good news.
 Many states have rate stabilization rules in place.
 This makes it much harder for an insurance company to raise the premium on these policies.
 You can find if your state has this rule in place by clicking here.
 You will also learn about partnership and tax incentives which may be available in your state.